 Læsø for kids

-Læsø is a natural beach paradise, entertainment centre and playful landscape, and it keeps surprising me how much I’m enjoying the simple things in the company of kids.
-Let’s face it: Læsø does not contain wild entertainment constructions.
+Let’s face it: Læsø does not offer any wild entertainment establishments.
 No amusement parks.
-No water slide or children’s parking.
-And only one cinema (but popcorn and candy available!).
-Nevertheless, Læsø has a couple of magnetic attractions.
-And there are children’s menus at restaurants, toppings for your ice cream and local strawberry stalls.
+No water slide.
+And only one cinema (but with popcorn and candy available!).
+Regardless, Læsø does have a couple of attractions, which are worth a visit and a revisit.
+And there are children’s menus at restaurants, toppings for your ice cream, local strawberry stalls and homemade fish 'n' chips from the fish monger, and much much more.

 Storhaven